mattermost/docs/source/configure/file-storage-configuration-settings.rst

 Configure file storage configuration by going to **System Console > Environment > File Storage**, or by editing the ``config.json`` file as described in the following table.

 Mattermost currently supports storing files on the local filesystem and Amazon S3 or S3-compatible containers.
-We have tested Mattermost with `MinIO <https://min.io/>`__ and `Digital Ocean Spaces <https://docs.digitalocean.com/products/spaces/>`__ products, but not all S3 compatible containers on the market.
-If you are looking to use other S3 compatible containers, we recommend completing your own testing.
+We have tested Mattermost with `MinIO <https://min.io/>`__ and `Digital Ocean Spaces <https://docs.digitalocean.com/products/spaces/>`__ products, but not all S3-compatible containers on the market.
+If you are looking to use other S3-compatible containers, we recommend completing your own testing.

 .. include:: common-config-settings-notation.rst
     :start-after: :nosearch: